MatthewWid/better-sse/README.md

 The following example shows usage with [Express](http://expressjs.com/), but Better SSE works with any web-server framework (that uses the underlying Node [HTTP module](https://nodejs.org/api/http.html)).

-See the recipes section of the documentation for use with other frameworks and libraries.
+See the Recipes section of the documentation for use with other frameworks and libraries.

 ```javascript
 // Server